Symposium Information

 WELCOME!

-After several years of holding the Symposium registration rates and annual membership dues unchanged, we needed to increase the rates in response to the steadily increasing operational expenses of the event.
-As always, we strive to keep the RRNW events affordable to maximize participation from the growing river restoration community.
 We greatly appreciate RRNW’s amazing sponsors for their ongoing support which helps keep event registration costs affordable.
-Finally, we encourage everyone to spread the word about taking advantage of RRNW’s student internship and Klingeman Professional Stipend Fund programs offered to help cover Symposium registration costs.
+Finally, we encourage everyone to spread the word about taking advantage of RRNW’s Student Internship and Klingeman Professional Stipend Fund programs offered to help cover Symposium registration costs.

 SHORT COURSES